networkandcode/networkandcode.github.io/_posts/kubernetes/miscellaneous/2020-02-22-notes-from-forum-2020-blr.markdown

 ---
-title: kubernetes > notes from forum 2020 in bangalore, india
+title: "kubernetes > notes from forum 2020 in bangalore, india"
-categories: kubernetes
+categories: "kubernetes"
 ---

 I had the privilege of getting sponsored by the company for attending the Kubernetes forum 2020 in Bangalore, India.
 I wanted